Attack helicopter: Italy

-France, Germany and Spain
+France, Germany, and Spain

 Pilots of a Spanish Eurocopter Tiger prepare for take-off.

 In 1984, the French and West German governments issued a requirement for an advanced multirole battlefield helicopter.
 A joint venture consisting of Aérospatiale and MBB was subsequently chosen as the preferred supplier.
-According to statements by the French Defence Minister André Giraud in April 1986, the collaborative effort had become more expensive than an individual national programme and was forecast to take longer to complete as well.
-In July 1986, a government report into the project alleged that the development had become distanced from the requirements and preferences of the military customers the Tiger was being developed for.
+According to statements by the French Minister of the Armed Forces André Giraud in April 1986, the collaborative effort had become more expensive than an individual national program and was forecast to take longer to complete as well.
+In July 1986, a government report on the project alleged that the development had become distanced from the requirements and preferences of the military customers for whom the Tiger was being developed.

-Both France and Germany reorganised the programme.
+Both France and Germany reorganized the program.
 Thomson-CSF also took over the majority of the Tiger's electronic development work, such as the visual systems and sensors.
 Despite the early development problems and the political uncertainty between 1984 and 1986, the program was formally relaunched in November 1987; it was at this point that a greater emphasis on the attack helicopter's anti-tank capabilities came about.
-Much of the project's organisational framework was rapidly redeveloped between 1987 and 1989; such as the installation of a Franco-German Helicopter Office to act as a program executive agency in May 1989.
+Much of the project's organizational framework was rapidly redeveloped between 1987 and 1989, such as the installation of a Franco-German Helicopter Office to act as a program executive agency in May 1989.